SRA requirement on complaints process

 Step 1- We will telephone and/or write to you acknowledging receipt of your complaint within 3 days of receiving it.
 We may ask you at this stage to clarify any aspect of your complaint.

 Step 2-We will then investigate your complaint.
 This will normally involve your complaint being reviewed by our client care partner, Philip Landau, who will speak to the member of staff who acted for you.

-Step 3- Within five working days, we will be in contact with you by telephone and/or in writing to set out this firm’s preliminary position in relation to your complaint, and address any appropriate solutions.
+Step 3- Within seven working days, we will be in contact with you by telephone and/or in writing to set out this firm’s preliminary position in relation to your complaint, and address any appropriate solutions.

 Step 4-If the matter is not yet resolved, we will send you within 14 days a detailed written reply to your complaint (on the assumption there is more detail to give over and above step 3 above) including suggestions for resolving the matter, and including inviting you to a meeting if preferable.

-Step 5-At this stage, if you are still not satisfied, you should contact us again and we will arrange for a review of the decision.
+Step 5- At this stage, if you are still not satisfied, you should contact us again and we will arrange for a review of the decision.